What Is Fasciculation?

 Muscle twitches occur when the motor units, which are the muscles and nerve fibers that work together to contract a muscle, get stimulated on their own.
 This causes involuntary, unexpected, and sudden fasciculations that are out of the brain’s control.
 BFS either lasts for a long period of time or keeps coming back regularly.

-The exact cause of BFS is still unknown as it is a very rare condition.
-It thought to be caused due to overactive nerves.
+The exact cause of BFS is still unknown, as it is a very rare condition.
+It was thought to be caused due to overactive nerves.
 Some of the conditions that have been associated with fasciculations are: